 Those who work from home should avoid the temptation of unhealthy snacks in the kitchen and other junk food.
 The sugar rush from such foods has a negative impact on concentration levels across the working day—not to mention the lack of nutritional value!

-If possible, leaving the house for 20–30 minutes of exercise per day, be it a walk, jog or bike ride, is a great way to let off steam and disconnect from work.
+If possible, leaving the house for 20–30 minutes of exercise per day—a walk, jog or bike ride—is a great way to let off steam and disconnect from work.
 If you are unable to leave your house, there are plenty of online workout videos you can watch at home.

 Adults also require between seven and nine hours of sleep per night to rest and perform optimally the next day.
 Less than that—or more—will mean a drop in productivity and an increase in physical and mental health problems.
 Reading a book instead of using your phone before bed will also help achieve a good night’s rest.

 2. Maintaining a routine and staying in touch

 If you usually wake up at 7am and have a coffee while watching the news, or if you go for a run every Wednesday evening, then don’t let working from home change that.
 Remote workers should maintain their routine, from the time they get up in the morning to what they like to do in their spare time.
 Structure is extremely important for us to remain sharp and alert so that we can stay healthy and perform to the best of our ability at work.

 It’s also helpful for remote workers to maintain relationships with their co-workers and managers.
 For workers who are used to their group coffee at 10:30am, why not organise a quick group call for a catch up with your at-home drink of choice?
 Staying in touch with colleagues helps to maintain a sense of belonging and is a good way to take a break from work.